License Editions: For license details, see Plans & Pricing.

 Procedure

-Select the group or click the group name hyperlink.
+Select the desired group or click on its name.

 Click Restore Data.